Zelensky to address UN Security Council amid outrage over ‘possible genocide’

 She cited hundreds of bodies being dumped in the streets or in mass graves and allegations of rape.

-Also on Tuesday, Foreign Secretary Liz Truss will hold talks with her Polish counterpart, Zbigniew Rau, during the second day of her visit to the capital, Warsaw.
+Also on Tuesday, Foreign Secretary Liz Truss met Polish prime minister Mateusz Morawiecki during the second day of her visit to the capital, Warsaw.

+“We share a strong security and defence relationship, and are determined to step up our efforts to make sure Putin fails,” she said.

 “The idea that we should wait for something else bad to happen is just completely wrong,” she said, applying pressure to allies.